The 10 Worst Music Genres in The World

-With over 1,300 music genres in the world, it should be no surprise that some are more hated than others.
+With well over 1,300 music genres in the world, it should be no surprise that some are more hated than others.
+In this article, we’ll go through 10 of the worst genres of music in the world.

 The main criticism modern pop music receives is that it sounds re-hashed, boring, and lacking in creativity.
 We’ve even written a post that explores this in more detail (10 Reasons Why Pop Music Sucks!).